 information is still being finalized; check back for updates).

 VW Settlement Workshop Session: Monday, May 1, 8:00 am – 5:00 pm

-Details TBD.
+made to registered attendees prior to the training to assist in completing this list.
 Session registration is required.
 For more information, contact Andy.Bessler@nau.edu.

 Click HERE to register for the VW Settlement Workshop.

 Radon Technical Training Session: Monday May 1, 8:00 am – 5:00 pm

 This full-day workshop will consist of classroom lectures and hands-on practice addressing radon measurement and radon mitigation in tribal structures.
 Tribal housing, environmental and other staff involved in construction/maintenance of tribal buildings are

 invited to attend.
 Two webinars are available for viewing to provide background information on radon occurrence and risk reduction.
 We ask all participants to view these two free webinars prior to attending the in-person training as participants should have a